 – Teppei Teranishi, Leather craftsman who created the Meatsmith Knife Folio with Brandon: TeranishiStudio.com

-Upcoming Meatsmith Family Pig Classes for Spring 2018
+–Upcoming Meatsmith Family Pig Classes for Spring 2018

 -Reynolds food service film, 916: https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Daps&field-keywords=reynolds+916

--Our The Butcher’s Salt e-chapters, in the ‘Resources’ section of our online Store: http://farmsteadmeatsmith.com/store/
+-Our The Butcher’s Salt e-chapters, in the ‘Resources’ section of our online Store: https://farmsteadmeatsmith.com/store/

 -Temperatures to cook for preventing botulism (from https://pediatriceducation.org/2015/03/23/what-temperature-should-food-be-cooked-to-for-botulism-prevention/) : Heating to high temperatures will kill the spores.
 Temperature greater than boiling (212°F) is needed to kill spores so pressure cookers are recommended for home canning (reaching at least 250-250°F).
 The toxin is heat-labile though and can be destroyed at > 185°F after five minutes or longer, or at > 176°F for 10 minutes or longer.
 Boiling homecanned foods for 10 minutes or longer is recommended.